 Floral elements ca 1850, new chain

-The name dogwood has been used for a genus of trees and shrubs since 1614.
-This species has been very useful in the past as a substitute for quinine and tea made from the bark was applied to treat pain or fever for generations.
-Dogwood was also used in the production of scarlet inks and dyes.
-Its fruits were called dogberries or houndberries, but the name dogwood can actually be derived from Dagwood,
+Dogwood is the common name for a genus of trees and shrubs since 1614.
+This species has been beneficial in the past as a dye and as a substitute for quinine and tea made from the bark was applied to treat pain or fever for generations.
+The name dogwood comes from Dagwood,

 , an element of the traction of a horse-drawn cart, was also made from the wood and it explains why this earlier name for the tree was used in The Canterbury Tales

 The showy part of the dogwood appears to be the four distinct petals of a blossom, but actually, these are bracts, modified leaves.
 The tightly packed cluster in the centre form the real blooms.
 A Christian legend explains that the ‘flower’ owes its shape to the use of dogwood for the crucifixion of Jesus.
 To end the misuse of this tree for the construction of crosses, Jesus shortened it and twisted its branches.
 He transformed its inflorescence into a representation of the cross with four petal-like bracts, each bearing a mark as of a nail.

 The specific shape shows very clearly in the logo from the Atlanta Dogwood Festival (3rd image), an arts and crafts festival held each spring in Atlanta, Georgia, when the native flowering dogwood trees are in bloom.